PrajaktaSathe/PrajaktaSathe/README.md

 -->
 ### Hi there!! 👋 😎

-I am completing my Bachelor's degree in Information Technology!
+I am pursuing my Bachelor's degree in Information Technology!
 <!-- I know some HTML and CSS, along with Python, C++, and Java!
 Of course I still have a lot to learn...
 So...yeah!
 I'm trying to learn new things too along with mastering the stuff I already know!! 😄 -->

 - 🌱 I’m currently learning Javascript, Python frameworks, documentation and anything more I can learn!